 Why?
 People love to have something they can hold and interact with.
 It’s one of the biggest pros of a traditional catalogue.
-Digitally turning pages or using electronic bookmarks isn't as satisfying because print provides a completely different sensory experience.
+Digitally turning pages or using electronic bookmarks aren’t as satisfying as print which provides a completely different sensory experience.

-There’s a reason why people automatically envision the physical book when they think about the Argos catalogue.
-Print is the traditional way - people are used to it and it’s why they often automatically expect to receive a physical catalogue as opposed to a digital one.
+There’s a reason why people automatically envisage the physical book when they think about the Argos catalogue.
+Print is the traditional way - people are used to it and it’s why they automatically expect to receive a physical catalogue rather than a digital one.

-The beauty of a printed physical catalogue is that you can take it with you wherever you go and read it wherever you are.
-A well-designed brochure can sit on-show on somebody’s coffee table or worktop for weeks if not months.
-They’re highly convenient as they can come in different sizes so they can be easily carried or placed around.
+The beauty of a printed physical catalogue is that you can take it wherever you go and read it wherever you are.
+A well-designed brochure or catalogue can sit on-show on somebody’s coffee table for weeks or months.
+They’re highly convenient as they can come in many sizes so they can be carried or placed around easily.

-Digital content needs to be optimised for different devices - for example, a catalogue made for iPad viewing won’t necessarily look good on a smartphone screen without some clever design work.
-The two devices are different sizes.
-In contrast, there’s no optimisation issue with print catalogues and you don’t need internet access.
+Digital content needs to be optimised for multiple devices.
+For example, a catalogue made for iPad viewing won’t necessarily look good on a smartphone screen without clever and detailed design work.
+The devices are different in size, whereas there’s no optimisation issue with print catalogues.
+Plus, you don’t need internet access.

-Print literally is forever.
-Once a catalogue has been printed, you can’t go back and try to correct any typos, tweak that wonky logo or update any information.
-You have to make sure that everything is perfect before you send it off to the printers.
+Print is forever - literally.
+Once you print a catalogue, you can’t go back and correct any typos, tweak that wonky logo or update information.
+You need to make sure everything is perfect before you send it to the printers.

 There’s Limited Space

-With a traditional catalogue, you only have a limited amount of space to work on.
-For that reason, you’ll have to prioritise which images and design elements deserve more of the page.
+With a traditional print catalogue, you only have a limited space to work with.
+So you’ll need to prioritise which design elements and images deserve more of the page.
 This isn’t the case with digital catalogues.

-Because of their nature, it's more difficult to monitor the popularity of traditional print catalogues.
-This can potentially make it more challenging to optimise content in the future as you won’t always know exactly what's working and what's not.
+It’s more difficult to monitor the popularity of traditional print catalogues because of their nature.
+It can potentially make it more challenging to optimise content in the future as you won’t always know what is and isn’t working.

-For example, with the Lush catalogue pictured above, you can monitor sales but you won't know whether the customers came from the catalogue or by verbal recommendation unless you ask them.
-Though if the end result is the same and you get more sales, well, who’s checking this metric?
+For example, you can monitor physical sales but not where the customers came from.
+Although, if the end result is the same and you get more sales, well, who’s checking this metric anyway?

-A digital catalogue is one that has been formatted for a number of different digital platforms.
-This includes for smartphones, iPads, tablets and anything on the web such as blogs.
-It’s often available as downloadable content.
+A digital catalogue has been formatted for several digital platforms.
+This includes smartphones, iPads, tablets and anything else on the web - such as blogs.
+It’s usually available as downloadable content.

 It’s Typically Fresher Content

-As attention spans are decreasing, people want a constant stream of content to be delivered to them instantly.
-The result is that content often has to compete to be the freshest and on-trend.
+Attention spans are decreasing and people want a constant stream of content delivered to them instantly.
+This means content has to compete to be the freshest and on-trend.
 Digital catalogues are usually more current in terms of culture, while they can also be edited when references become irrelevant, even after it’s published.

-Beware, however, that compared to a well-executed print brochure the effects of this sharing are very, very shortlived.
+This is perfect for brand awareness.
+However, compared to a well-executed print brochure, the effects of this sharing are very short-lived.

 Digital Catalogues Are Highly Accessible

-Because of their nature, it's easy to analyse the success of a digital catalogue.
-There are plenty of analytics tools that allow you to track the number of shares and level of engagement, which allow you to further optimise future content.
+It’s easy to analyse the success of a digital catalogue.
+There are plenty of analytics tools that allow you to track the number of shares and level of engagement.
+As a result, your findings let you further optimise future content based on your learnings.

 But they aren’t perfect...